 Disclaimer: you absolutely cannot show up here between 4pm and 8pm during the workweek.
 But at any other time, the Ferry Building environs are desperate for non-tourist customers.
 If you haven’t been here yet, the wall of whiskey will blow your mind.

-Soma is dead as hell, but El Capitan is an oasis.
+El Capitan is an oasis in Soma.
 Happy hour oysters, sparkling rosé, and fry bread tacos are essential pieces of the puzzle.

 This may be the most mediocre restaurant that we visit constantly.
 The beer selection is incredible, don’t get us wrong, but the “Mexican” food could be reduced to tortilla + a bit of meat + pile of guacamole.
 Except for the zapatos.
 Those hot cheesy carnivorous pockets redeem everything.
 We love you, Garaje.